AnaphylaxisSymptoms, Doctors, Treatments, Advances & More

 The person may receive medicines to further reduce symptoms.

-Pascal Demoly practices in Montpellier, France.
+Pascal Demoly practices practicing medicine in Montpellier, France.
 Mr. Demoly is rated as an Elite expert by MediFind in the treatment of Anaphylaxis.
-His top areas of expertise are Allergic Rhinitis, Asthma, Anaphylaxis, Grass Allergy, and Hormone Replacement Therapy (HRT).
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Allergic Rhinitis, Asthma, Anaphylaxis, Grass Allergy, and Hormone Replacement Therapy (HRT).

 Anaphylaxis can be life threatening without prompt treatment.
 Symptoms usually do get better with the right therapy, so it is important to act right away.